 2 ACOUSTICALS: white disks facing the building.
 The space as a reflector of sound.

 In this system the speaker module is flat and round and the speaker is directed to the ceiling, wall or floor of a space.
 The modules are placed in an equilateral triangular grid.
 Can be set up inside or outside a building.
 The amount of speakermodules may vary.

 3 CUBICLES: A rigid architectonial structure in space with the speakers placed in the corners.

-The audio tracks below are stereo down mixes of the sound fields I made.
+The audio tracks below are stereo down mixes of two sound fields I made.
 The original sound fields are made for up to 24 speakers and recorded for ten hours each on a multitrack recorder.

 The video’s below are showing filmed models or already realized installations.
 Note that the special spatial quality of moving sound in a sound field is impossible to capture on stereo or even surround audio formats.